 Attention to detail

 When you focus on the details, the bigger picture tends to work itself out.
 At least, that’s the theory of the military, and it works.
-As far as a real world application goes, an employer is going to love someone who understands how the little details affect the larger picture.
+As far as a real-world application goes, an employer is going to love someone who understands how the little details affect the larger picture.
 Perfectionism is, by no means, a negative trait.

 When your decisions can be a matter of life and death, you become very able to make decisions based on only small smatterings of evidence quickly and effectively.
 There is no other job other than perhaps ER doctors and nurses who learn this skill so effectively.
-An ex-military personnel has an ability to make logistical plans like nobody else, too.
+Ex-military personnel has the ability to make logistical plans like nobody else, too.
 The skill of being able to look at a piece of information and make sense of it, quickly putting that new process into action, is almost unparalleled.

 Giving your all

 Finally, in the military, if you don’t give 110% to everything you do, things can start to go downhill quite rapidly.
 An off-day at work, or a lapse in concentration, can be catastrophic.
 Someone from a military background gives their all to everything they set their mind to, and employers know this.
-It really is one of the best professional experiences that exists.
+It really is one of the best professional experiences that exist.